Sample program

 Is this a fixed retail tour?

-No. This is a B2B sample structure for travel partners.
-The final itinerary should be adapted by group size, source market, travel dates, hotel level, pace, budget, and special interests.
+No. This is a B2B sample structure.
+The final itinerary is adapted by group size, source market, travel dates, hotel level, pace, budget, and special interests.

 What should be checked before quoting this program?